apple/swift-log/README.md

-# swift-log
+# SwiftLog

 A Logging API package for Swift.
 Version `1.0.0` requires Swift 5.0 but in due course we will also tag a mostly compatible version for Swift 4 (which will be tagged `0.x`) to ease your transition towards Swift 5.

 First things first: This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.
-Apart from contributing to `swift-log` itself, there's another huge gap at the moment: `swift-log` is an _API package_ which tries to establish a common API the ecosystem can use.
-To make logging really work for real-world workloads, we need `swift-log`-compatible _logging backends_ which then either persist the log messages in files, render them in nicer colors on the terminal, or send them over to Splunk or ELK.
+Apart from contributing to `SwiftLog` itself, there's another huge gap at the moment: `SwiftLog` is an _API package_ which tries to establish a common API the ecosystem can use.
+To make logging really work for real-world workloads, we need `SwiftLog`-compatible _logging backends_ which then either persist the log messages in files, render them in nicer colors on the terminal, or send them over to Splunk or ELK.

-What `swift-log` provides today can be found in the [API docs][api-docs].
+What `SwiftLog` provides today can be found in the [API docs][api-docs].

 ## Great, what's the tl;dr